 When installing cladding on both walls and ceilings, we’d always recommend starting with the ceiling panels first to ensure a completely watertight coverage.

-When installing cladding onto a bathroom ceiling, we’d recommend using wooden battens to provide a framework on which the cladding can be fitted.
+For bathroom ceilings specifically, we’d suggest using wooden battens to provide a framework on which the cladding can be fitted.

 Here are the steps you need to follow.